How to Host Subversion (SVN)

 And that's it!
 You'll use some variation of this approach to fuel your development process over and over again, across 1000s and 1000s of files, across your SVN project repos.
 The effectiveness of your development approach, however, will hinge on whether your SVN hosting platform is the best fit within your organization.

 Looking for Free SVN Hosting?
 Try Helix TeamHub.

 If you’re considering a solution to help manage and host your SVN repositories, consider Helix TeamHub.
 There are pricing options and license tiers that fit every organization, large or small.

 Get free Subversion hosting for up to 5 users and 1GB of data with Helix TeamHub.

 A Version Control System That's Ready for DevOps

 If you’ve been using SVN and are frustrated with its inability to scale, consider migrating to Helix Core.

 Helix Core is the fastest version control software on seven continents.
 You can securely manage all digital content in a single repository.
 With Helix Core, you get:

 - DevOps readiness

 Achieve DevOps with a version control system that’s as fast as you.
-Helix Core is free for small teams – up to 5 teams and 20 workspaces.
+Helix Core is free for small teams – up to 5 users and 20 workspaces.